 Dr Koleini recently completed a mission trip to Guatemala during the July 4th holiday week.
 Their group of dentists and hygienists was able to see other 2000 patients in 4 days!
 For many patients, this was their first encounter with a dentist!

 We are happy to be helping Hurricane Harvey victims by donating toothbrushes, toothpaste, and floss in a joint effort with our patient Nicole Foster and Bedford Systems.
 Care packages are prepared and sent to Austin TX for distribution to those in need.

-Gail, Gail's sister, and Dr. Moughan participated in the 7th Annual St. James 5K Fun Run and 2K Walk where all proceeds go to Emmaus House ,The Crisis Pregnancy Center and The Liz Murphy Open Hand Pantry.
+Gail and Gail's sister participated in the 7th Annual St. James 5K Fun Run and 2K Walk where all proceeds go to Emmaus House ,The Crisis Pregnancy Center and The Liz Murphy Open Hand Pantry.
 Gail was presented with an award for bringing in the most participants over the 7 years!
 The walk was followed by a wonderful hot breakfast.
 What a nice community event!